 └── node_modules/

 Note that the directory contains the file gulpfile.js.
-This is the central part of our whole course because this is the file in which we'll program our tasks, and this is what the Gulp package we've installed will look for.
+It is the central part of our whole course because this is the file in which we'll program our tasks, and this is what the Gulp package we've installed will look for.

 The Hexlet support team or other students will answer you.